If there’s one big area of contention with functional fitness, it’s the kipping pullup.

 And then a weighted strict pullup… all before anyone ever attempts to kip.

-Once the right strength is built… a new movement is unlocked… a different movement called the kipping pullup that gives you access to a whole new world.
+Once the right strength is built… a new movement is unlocked… a different movement called the kipping pullup that gives you access to a whole new work-capacity-based world.

 But that all should happen through a system of standards which (ideally) is baked into the culture of the gym.